 These activities often take the form of introductions to Hampshire athletics; student group meet and greets; film screenings; and academic program information sessions.

-Examples of optional activities include a Queer Spectrum Meet and Greet for queer people and allies to mingle; interactive tours of the community garden and other green spaces on campus; pick-up basketball games; and an opportunity to try the climbing wall.
+Examples of past optional activities include a Queer Spectrum Meet and Greet for queer people and allies to mingle; interactive tours of green spaces on campus; pick-up basketball games; and an opportunity to try the climbing wall.

-Orientation ends with Convocation, an academic event marking the official beginning of the year.
-During this important event you'll hear from the President and other important members of the College community.
+Orientation ends with an opening celebration, an academic event marking the official beginning of the year.
+During this important event you'll hear from the President and other prominent members of the College community.